nkmathew/intern-portal/README.md

     enable them to signup to the system and changing their loggin details
   + Gets notified when an intern under his supervision updates his/her profile e.g changes his name
+  + Should show the coordinator list of students whose student email adresses never received the signup invite links
 + Supervisor
   + Has access to progress data of all the interns under his/her supervision
   + Should allow option for defining whether the intern does work on weekends